brianmcera/Tensegrity-Dynamics-and-Optimal-Control/README.md

 ## Getting Started

 This repository depends on some recent MATLAB packages.
 From our testing, the codebase should work for MATLAB 2018a onwards.
-After cloning the repo, everything MATLAB-related should work out of the box.
+After cloning the repo, everything MATLAB-related should work out of the box, once the dependencies are properly installed.

+Note: Remember to add all folders and sub-folders in this repository on MATLAB's search path directory ('Set Path' in the 'Home' tab).

 **TODO: Include information regarding YALMIP and GUROBI**